 "Your child should come first until they're an adult.
 I mean come on!"
 YourTango member Jordan wrote.
 "Are you really going to put your grown spouse before your baby?"

 Commenter Patricia Mitchell agreed.
 "The husband and you can divorce and then there are your children that are left with you.
 Children did not ask to come into this world.
 Children definitely take priority," she wrote.
-Why I Love My Kid More Than My Husband
+I Love My Daughter More Than My Husband—And He Knows It

 While I understand Patricia's point on the possible impermanence of marriage versus the undissolvable bond between a mother and child, I view my investment in my relationship with my spouse as one that is beneficial to our family as a whole.
 Prioritizing my husband's needs decreases the likelihood of divorce and increases the probability that our children will remain in a two-parent home.